TheOnlyMrCat/tree-sitter-typst/test.typ

   radius: 2pt,
 )

 This is my test file.
-How about some *bold text*. _Emphasised text?_
+How about some *bold text*. _Emphasised text?_ // A comment, even?

+/* A normal block comment */

+/* A multiline block comment,
+  that's even /* nested */ to
+  make sure the parser works
+*/

+`Some raw text too`, and a link to https://example.com

+Escaped \$dollar sign.
+Also a #"string with an escaped \" quote in it"

 $ "Oh look, some math" x &= (-b plus.minus sqrt(b^2-4a c))/(2a) \ x &= plus.minus 1 $